Viking God and Bulk Ambassador Andrew

 Follow me on Instagram @andrewlutomski.

-All the products I recommend from Bulk Nutrients are great dairy and gluten free options for building muscle mass and recovery.
+All the products I recommend from Bulk Nutrients are great dairy free options for building muscle mass and recovery.

 How I use it: Usually in a smoothie made with coconut water and almond milk.
 I will often add fruit to that.
 I will also mix a serve with a small amount of almond milk to create a “crumble” consistency.Add 1kg Earth Protein Salted Caramel to cart